markjprice/cs12dotnet8/docs/errata/errata.md

 > Thanks to [zhangjinshan1990](https://github.com/zhangjinshan1990) for raising this [issue on May 18, 2024](https://github.com/markjprice/cs10dotnet6/issues/128) in the C# 10 and .NET 6 repository.

-In Step 2, you bind HTML three `<input>` elements to properties of the `Supplier` class, as shown in the following markup:
+In Step 2, you bind HTML three `<input>` elements to properties of `Supplier`, as shown in the following markup:
 ```xml
 <form method="POST">
   <div>